 With all of the above in mind, it’s important to keep your healthy bacteria in check.
 Lifestyle factors such stress, lack of sleep and antibiotics can affect the healthy gut flora, thus leading to overall poorer heath.

-So, what type of probiotics should you be taking?
+What type of probiotics supplement should you be taking?

 With so many products on the market, choosing the right probiotic for your condition can be a little overwhelming.

-Has been shown to help the abdominal pain associated with IBS in children and infants[v]
+Has been shown to help the abdominal pain associated with IBS in children and infants.

-Another probiotic shown to be effective in the relief of IBS symptoms such as bowel movements and pain with significantly significant results versus placebo over an 8-week period [ix]
+Another probiotic shown to be effective in the relief of IBS symptoms such as bowel movements and pain with significantly significant results versus placebo over an 8-week period.

-High doses (3.6 trillion cfu/day) of this probiotic have been shown to ease symptoms in those suffering from mild-to-moderately active UC, with one study showing significantly higher remission rates[x]
+High doses (3.6 trillion cfu/day) of this probiotic have been shown to ease symptoms in those suffering from mild-to-moderately active Ulcerative Colitis, with one study showing significantly higher remission rates.

-This probiotic has been shown in studies to be an effective in the reduction in severity and duration of ‘traveller’s diarrhoea’[xi], however there is not enough evidence to suggest that probiotics can prevent the onset
+This probiotic has been shown in studies to be an effective in the reduction in severity and duration of traveller’s diarrhoea however, there is not enough evidence to suggest that probiotics can prevent the onset.

-Studies have shown this strain increases frequency of bowel movements as effectively as fibre, effectively improving constipation and reducing flatulence
+Studies have shown this strain increases frequency of bowel movements as effectively as fibre, helping to improve constipation and reduce flatulence.

 The above list is by no means comprehensive but is a good place to start if you’re feeling overwhelmed by the choices available.